Comparing Hyper-V Generation 1 and 2 Virtual Machines30 May 2017 by 4

 - Virtual COM ports.
 Generation 2 VMs do not provide virtual COM ports, either.

 I’ll also add that a not-insignificant amount of anecdotal evidence exists that suggests stability problems with Generation 2 virtual machines.
 In my own experiences, I’ve had Linux virtual machines lose vital data in their boot loaders that I wasn’t able to repair.
 I’ve also had some networking glitches in Generation 2 VMs that I couldn’t explain that disappeared when I rebuilt the guests as Generation 1.
 From others, I’ve heard of VHDX performance variances and some of the same issues that I’ve seen.
 These reports are not substantiated, not readily reproducible, and not consistent.
-I’ve also had fewer problems using 2016 and newer Linux kernels.
+I’ve also had fewer problems using 2016 and newer Linux kernels with Generation 2 VMs.

 Reasons to Use Generation 2 Over Generation 1